-Mirador is a tool for visual exploration of complex datasets which enables users to infer new hypotheses from the data and discover correlation patterns.
+Mirador is a tool for visual exploration of complex datasets.
+It enables users to discover correlation patterns and derive new hypotheses from the data.

-- Download the file appropriate for your operating system.
+- Download the appropriate installer or compressed file for your operating system.

-- Read the user manual for more details.
+- Read the user manual or the wiki for more details.

-Mirador's concept and development has been lead by Andrés Colubri, with interface and web design by Terrence Fradet.
-This project is the result of a collaboration between the Sabeti Lab at Harvard University, the Broad Institute, and Fathom Information Design, with support from the Center of Communicable Disease Dynamics and the MIDAS network funded by the National Institutes of Health.
+Mirador is an open source project released under the GNU Public License v2.
+It is the result of a collaboration between the Sabeti Lab at Harvard University, the Broad Institute of MIT and Harvard, and Fathom Information Design.
+Initial support was provided by the Center of Communicable Disease Dynamics and the MIDAS network funded by the National Institutes of Health.